-Disruption on Campus - Major \ (DOC) - SESIR - Level III / 16S - The major disruption of all or a significant portion of campus activities, school-sponsored events, and school bus transportation.
-Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
+Disruption on Campus - Major (DOC) - SESIR - Level III / 16S - Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
 Examples of major disruptions include bomb threats, inciting a riot, or initiating a false fire alarm.